 In order to prevent confusion during the informational meeting, prepare as much as you can before you send out invitations.
 Consider these questions before you finalize the meeting’s logistics:

 - Who needs to hear this information?
-This question will help you to figure out who needs to be involved in the meeting.
+This question helps you identify who needs to be involved in the meeting.

 - Who is providing the information?
 When are they providing it?
-Make sure that people have a brief understanding of what will be discussed at the meeting beforehand, so they can come prepared with their own set of questions.
-Granular details aren’t as important at this stage, as they will be covered during the meeting.
+Share a brief overview of the meeting topics beforehand so people can come prepared with their own questions.
+Cover granular details during the meeting, since they aren’t as important at this stage.
 But prefacing invitations with a brief snippet of information about the topic will make people feel more comfortable with the meeting.

 - Who will provide alternate perspectives?
-Nobody wants to walk into an environment just to get told something that they feel forced to agree with.
+Nobody wants to walk into a meeting and feel forced to agree with something.
 Alternate perspective can make everyone understand the organization’s point of view on the topic and make the information more digestible.

 It may seem easier and more efficient to send out a memo or an email anytime some new information comes across your plate.
 While you may be saving time in the short term, by not having a meeting, you may be causing more issues for yourself and your team later on down the road.
-Memos and emails offer a greater risk of the information getting lost in translation and causing more questions than answers.
+Memos and emails can easily distort information and create more questions than answers.
 While it may not seem as efficient, it’s far more effective to hold an informational meeting than it is to simply send out the information to the team.

 CO2 Partners offers executive coaching that will help you to understand everything there is to know about good leadership — above and beyond best practices for informational meetings.
 Learn more about our executive coaching opportunities.